-Committee Date April 8, 2024 Submitting Department Fire Contact Name David Stockdill Contact Email & Phone dstockdill@spokanecity.org (509) 435-7080 Council Sponsor(s) CM Dillon, CM Cathcart & CM Navarette Select Agenda Item Type Agenda Item Name Contract renewal with Control Solutions Northwest for HVAC services Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information use the Fiscal Impact box below for relevant financial established in July 2020 with Control Solutions Northwest for monitoring, servicing and repair of HVAC equipment at Dispatch, SFD Training and SFD Maintenance.
+Committee Date April 8, 2024 Submitting Department Fire Contact Name David Stockdill Contact Email & Phone dstockdill@spokanecity.org (509) 435-7080 Council Sponsor(s) CM Dillon, CM Cathcart & CM Navarette Select Agenda Item Type oxtimes Consent $oxtimes$ Discussion Time Requested: Agenda Item Name Contract renewal with Control Solutions Northwest for HVAC services Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information A multi-year master contract (OPR 2020-0604, RES 2020-0052) was established in July 2020 with Control Solutions Northwest for monitoring, servicing and repair of HVAC equipment at Dispatch, SFD Training and SFD Maintenance.
+The original three-year contract included two, one-year renewals.
+SFD would like to renew this contract for the final year, 2024-2025 in the amount of \$90,000.
 Fiscal Impact Approved in current year budget?
 Funding Source ☐ One-time ☒ Recurring ☐ N/A Specify funding source: Program revenue Is this funding source sustainable for future years, months, etc?
 Click or tap here to enter text.
-Expense Occurrence One e-time 🗵 Recurring 🗆 N/A Other budget impacts: (revenue generating, match requirements, etc.) Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
+Expense Occurrence One e-time 🗵 Recurring 🗆 N/A Other budget impacts: (revenu e generating, match requirements, etc.) Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
 N/A - This request is a contract renewal for City facilities.
 How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
 N/A- Data collected is related to quality of service.
 How will data be collected regarding the effectiveness of this program, policy or product to ensure it is the right solution?
 Invoices are reviewed for accuracy prior to approval.